Honda EB5000X - 4500/5000W Portable Generator

 Power & Run Time

-With a noise rating of 63 dBA (just slightly more noisy than an office), the generator features a simple traditional pull-start mechanism.
+Operating with a noise level of 63 dBA (just slightly more noisy than an office), the generator starts up via a standard recoil pull-rope starting mechanism.

 Outlets